-Authorities: Chicago police officer shot, suspect in custody
+Police: Chicago police officer shot, suspect in custody

-CHICAGO (AP) - A Chicago police officer was shot early Wednesday on the city’s West Side and a suspect has been taken into custody, police said.
+CHICAGO (AP) - A Chicago police officer was shot and seriously wounded early Wednesday on the city’s West Side by a suspect who fired at officers from a third-floor window, the city’s police superintendent said.

-The shooting happened about 3:45 a.m. in the North Lawndale neighborhood, police said.
-The officer was transported to a hospital, but the officer’s condition wasn’t immediately known, police spokesman Tom Ahern said on Twitter.
+Officers called to the scene about a domestic incident were on the ground outside a home speaking to the suspect after they noticed the man “peering out” of third floor windows and began trying to deescalate the situation, said Police Superintendent David Brown.

-Additional details about the circumstances of the shooting weren’t immediately released by police, but WLS-TV reported the officer was in stable condition.
+“But almost immediately the suspect began firing at the officers from a handgun down on ground level from the third floor, striking one of our officers in the leg,” Brown said.

 Sign up for Daily Newsletters